cogment/cogment-verse/docs/tutorials/simple_bc.md

 The run implementation is paired with a **sample producer implementation** that is tasked with taking the raw event stream from a trial (e.g. `(state, action, reward)` tuples) and emits samples that can be directly consumed by the training/evaluation algorithm (e.g. `(state, action, reward, next_state)` transitions).
 In this first step the sample producer implementation does little, only logging a message each time a sample is received.
 [Step 2](#step-2-producing-samples) will go further.

 In the first step, the run implementation is pretty minimal.
-It setup an experiment metrics tracker using MLFlow, then defines a function to create trial configuration and then starts a bunch a trials.
+It sets up an experiment metrics tracker using MLFlow, then defines a function to create trial configuration and then starts a bunch of trials.
 No samples are retrieved yet because sample producer implementation doesn't produce any.

 #### Running everything